 SUNY Cortland’s Student Scholarship Symposium (formally known as Scholars’ Day) is an event designed to demonstrate, highlight, promote and encourage scholarship among SUNY Cortland students and their faculty mentors.
 Our scholarly work is crucial to who and what we are as individuals and as an institution.
-For more information please watch for email announcements or visit this page.
-Deadlines for abstract submission is in January.
+For more information please watch for email announcements.
+Deadlines for abstract submission is usually in December.

 The National Conferences on Undergraduate Research (NCUR) promote undergraduate research, scholarship, and creative activity in all fields of study.
 The annual conference gives undergraduate scholars in all fields and from all types of institutions of higher learning a forum to share the results of their work through posters, presentations, performances and works of art.
-Please visit http://www.uwlax.edu/ncur2013/ for information.
-The deadline for abstract submission has passed.
-Please check the conference website for registration information.
+Please visit National Conferences on Undergraduate Research page for information.
+The deadline for abstract submission is December 2, 2016.

 In the Spring of 2017 the Council on Undergraduate Research (CUR) will host its 19th annual undergraduate poster session on Capitol Hill.
 This event will help members of Congress understand the importance of undergraduate research by talking directly with the students whom these programs impact.
 CUR is calling for students to submit an abstract of their research that represents any of CUR's disciplinary divisions (Arts and Humanities, Biology, Chemistry, Geosciences, Health Sciences, Mathematics/Computer Science, Physics/Astronomy, Psychology, and Social Sciences).
 For more information about the Posters on the Hill program, please visit this Posters on the Hill page for more information and abstract submission.
 The deadline for abstract submission is Nov.
 2, 2016.